Is Dairy Healthy and Do Humans Need it?

 Bone health

 Worried about your bones?
-Don’t be, most peoples in the world don’t drink milk and their bones are strong while some of the countries who drink the most milk, in Scandinavia and the US for example, are among those with the highest fracture rates.
+Don’t be, most people in the world don’t drink milk and their bones are strong, while some countries that drink the most milk, in Scandinavia and the US for example, are among those with the highest fracture rates.
 You don’t need dairy.
 Cow’s milk is not the best source of calcium; our bones benefit more from plant sources.
-Weight-bearing exercise (walking, running and dancing), is the most important factor for maintaining healthy bones, followed by improving diet (plenty of fruit, vegetables, wholegrains, pulses, seeds and nuts) and lifestyle.
+Weight-bearing exercise, such as walking, running and dancing, is the most important factor for maintaining healthy bones, followed by improving diet (plenty of fruit, vegetables, wholegrains, pulses, seeds and nuts) and lifestyle.
 To protect your bones – use ‘em or lose ‘em!

 Mending a broken heart